 والأداء أنواع كامل و قاصر و ما هو شبيه بالقضاء

-Adāʾ maḥḍ is that which does not resemble qaḍāʾ in any way.
-Adāʾ kāmil is when adāʾ is done exactly as it has been ordained, and adāʾ qāṣir is to do adāʾ but not exactly as it has been ordained (and it does not resemble qaḍāʾ).
-Adāʾ which resembles qaḍāʾ is to do adāʾ in a different way to that which has been ordained, and therefore it resembles qaḍāʾ.
+Adāʾ maḥḍ is adāʾ that does not resemble qaḍāʾ in any way.
+Adāʾ kāmil is to perform adāʾ exactly as it has been ordained; adāʾ qāṣir is to perform adāʾ otherwise than as ordained, where the divergence does not extend to resembling qaḍāʾ.
+Adāʾ which resembles qaḍāʾ is to perform adāʾ in a manner different from the ordained, in such a way that the performance takes on a likeness to qaḍāʾ.

 كالصلاة بجماعة والصلاة منفردا

-To do ṣalāh in jamāʿah (congregation) is an example of adāʾ kāmil.
-This is because this is how it has been ordained, as ṣalāh was only ordained with jamāʿah through the teaching of Jibrīl (ʿalayh al-salām)1.
+To pray ṣalāh in jamāʿah (congregation) is an example of adāʾ kāmil, since this is how ṣalāh was ordained: it was instituted with jamāʿah through the teaching of Jibrīl (ʿalayh al-salām)1.

 وفعل اللاحق بعد فراغ الإمام حتى لا يتغير فرضه بنية الإقامة